 11. Don’t beat yourself up if you miss a session

 Life gets busy sometimes and there may be times where you had planned to go to the gym but can’t make it due to work or family commitments – or perhaps you just need some downtime.
 This is perfectly okay and you shouldn’t beat yourself up about it or punish yourself with a harder, more gruelling session the next time you go.
-Similarly if you can only make it to the gym for a half session, this is still better than not going at all.
-With the right approach, the gym can be fun and will hopefully become something that you look forward to, so easy on yourself, or it could start to feel more like a punishment.
+Similarly, if you can only make it to the gym for a half session, this is still better than not going at all.
+With the right approach, the gym can be fun and will hopefully become something that you look forward to, so try to be easy on yourself, or it could start to feel more like a punishment.

 12. Don’t overdo it at the start

 Once you commit to a goal, it can be easy to become so focussed on achieving it that you almost go into overdrive.
 It’s better to view the gym as a lifestyle choice, rather than a race that you have to finish.
 If you look at it like that, then it will be easier to pace yourself and avoid burning out because you’ve done too much too soon.